Statistics 101-106, (66101,66106), Introduction to Statistics (FALL)

 Instructor: Mr. D. Pollard.
 T TH 2:30 - 3:45

-Measure theoretic probability, conditioning, laws of large numbers, convergence in distribution, characteristic functions, central limit theorems, martingales.
-Some knowledge of real analysis is assumed.
+Measure theoretic probability, conditioning, laws of large numbers,

 [MORE COURSE INFORMATION]